 “Regardless of the purpose or length of the meeting or visit, it all starts with a cup of coffee, tea, or juice.
 Saying no is not an option!
 If the visit is any longer than an hour, you are almost guaranteed to be fed.
 Again, you should delete the word “No” from your vocabulary, because it is considered rude to decline such an invitation…. and you really won’t be given an alternate option!”

-So you see, it’s not like in the U.S. where I can smile sweetly and say to my host, “Thank you, but I never learned to appreciate coffee or tea.
+So you see, it’s not like in the U.S. where I can (and do) smile sweetly and say to my hostess, “Thank you, but I never learned to appreciate coffee or tea.
 I’m weird.”
 One is simply not allowed to dislike coffee and tea in Jordan.
 It is a major social breach.

-Recently, Al and I journeyed to Tulsa (where we were married and lived for 37 years) to visit with friends and celebrate our wedding anniversary.
+Recently, Al and I journeyed to Tulsa to visit with friends and celebrate our wedding anniversary.
 We ate our festive meal at a local Mediterranean restaurant named Helen of Troy, where we had eaten several times before.
-With a name like that, we never dreamed the owner was Jordanian.
+With a restaurant named like that, we never dreamed the owner was Jordanian.
 We thought he was probably Greek.

 It was two days after Christmas, and business was very slow, as it always is right after that holiday.
-We and our friends were the only customers in the room all evening.
+We and our friends were the only customers in the room.
 So we received personalized attention from the owner, Sameer.

 We told him of our plan to move to Jordan, and after the expected question, “Why?”, I told him of my dilemma.